nixworks/public/news/2009/10/1/README.md

 ##### Netherlands Antilles
 ### [ The Netherlands Antilles agrees to disband on October 10, 2010.
 Bonaire, St. Eustatius and Saba will become Dutch municipalities within the Netherlands, whereas Curaao and Sint Maarten will become self-governing countries within the Kingdom of the Netherlands. ](/news/2009/10/1/the-netherlands-antilles-agrees-to-disband-on-october-10-2010-bonaire-st-eustatius-and-saba-will-become-dutch-municipalities-within-the.md)
-_Context: Sint Maarten, Curaao, Netherlands, disband, Kingdom of the Netherlands, St. Eustatius, Saba, Bonaire, Dutch municipalities, Netherlands Antilles_
+_Context: Saba, St. Eustatius, Curaao, Bonaire, Netherlands Antilles, Dutch municipalities, Netherlands, Sint Maarten, Kingdom of the Netherlands, disband_

 ## [Previous Day...](/news/2009/09/30/index.md)